 Edwin A. Schwechel, 44, was eventually selected and would serve with distinction for the next nineteen years.

-At that time in 1949, the Council reported 3,879 youth reaching 40.5% of the total available youth.
-After a year of Schwechel’s tenure, youth membership had grown to 4,437 and in 1951 when the Lake County Council was absorbed into the North Shore Area Council, youth membership exceeded 5,000 with a penetration of 45% of the youth market.
+In 1949, the Council reported 3,879 youth, reaching 40.5% of the total available youth.
+After a year of Schwechel's tenure, youth membership had grown to 4,437, and in 1951 when the Lake County Council was absorbed into the North Shore Area Council, youth membership exceeded 5,000 with a penetration of 45% of the youth market.
 There were about 1,200 adults registered as leaders.

-For the first time in eleven successful seasons, in 1945 there was no camping at Ma-Ka-Ja-Wan.
-Several factors contributed: the inability to secure a full-time medical staff, difficulty in organizing a camp staff of volunteers, and some transportation issues.
-Two “macro” matters were also present.
-One was that this was the final year of World War II and all things were in restricted supply and secondly, in the previous year (1944) there had been a serious polio outbreak and many public places where youth congregated had closed during the summer.
+For the first time in eleven successful seasons, in 1945, there was no camping at Ma-Ka-Ja-Wan.
+Several factors contributed: the inability to secure a full-time medical staff, difficulty organizing a camp staff of volunteers, and some transportation issues.
+Two "macro" matters were also present.
+One was that this was the final year of World War II, and all things were in restricted supply.
+Secondly, in the previous year (1944), there had been a severe polio outbreak, and many public places where youth congregated had closed during the summer.
 Camping enthusiastically resumed in 1946 with a small but adequate staff and sufficient supplies and equipment.

-The period from 1957 to 1959 witnesses a dramatic increase in Council properties.
-Camp Sol R. Crown (143 acres) in Wilmot, Wisconsin, is donated by the materials Management Corporation and Camp Traer (360 acres) near Park Falls, Wisconsin, are added to Council camping sites in 1957.
+The period from 1957 to 1959 witnessed a dramatic increase in Council properties.
+Camp Sol R. Crown (143 acres) in Wilmot, Wisconsin, was donated by the materials Management Corporation, and Camp Traer (360 acres) near Park Falls, Wisconsin, was added to Council camping sites in 1957.
 In 1958 Camp Thunderbird (60 acres) near Bristol in Kenosha County, Wisconsin, is donated.
-In 1958 “West Camp” at Ma-Ka-Ja-Wan was dedicated.
-And finally, in 1959 the Council’s office in Glencoe is acquired.
+In 1958 "West Camp" at Ma-Ka-Ja-Wan was dedicated.
+And finally, in 1959, the Council's office in Glencoe was acquired.

 The Troop and later Pack 13 (in 1961) had almost every eligible boy enrolled.
-The Pack claimed 94% and the Troop 81%.
-The Explorer Post had enrolled 38.5% of the eligible youth.
+The Pack claimed 94% and the Troop 81%, and the Explorer Post had enrolled 38.5% of the eligible youth.

 The 1963 Annual Dinner Program lists 91 Troops, 99 Packs, 35 Explorer Posts, 5 Sea Scout Ships, and 1 Air Scout Squadron.

-In 1968, when the North Shore Area Council merges with the Evanston Council to form the Evanston-North Shore Area, there are 10,477 Scouts registered.
+In 1968, when the North Shore Area Council merged with the Evanston Council to form the Evanston-North Shore Area, there were 10,477 Scouts registered.
 The operating budget was around $152,000.

-In June 1968, Eagle Scout Alwyn A. Hughes is appointed Scout Executive.
-He came to the local council from the National Council where he had been Director of Activities.
+In June 1968, Eagle Scout Alwyn A. Hughes was appointed Scout Executive.
+He came to the local Council from the National Council, where he had been the Activities Director.
 The incoming Council President that year was Carl.
 W. Vorreiter of Wilmette.